Showing posts with label Olympus WorkSpace. Show all posts

 2. Upping the SNR means the sensor's noise floor becomes less visible

-3. ETTR is especially effective in the shadow areas of the image
+3. ETTR is especially effective for the shadow areas of an image

 3. ETTR improves our tonal data in the shadow areas of the image